ladislas/homebrew-greetings/README.md

 ### Create variable groups & upload secure file on Azure Pipelines

-You need to create two Variable Groups to save logins, passwords and keys that will be used in the process:
+You need to create two Variable Groups (see [Create a variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups)) to save logins, passwords and keys that will be used in the process:

 - `bintray` variable group:
 	- `bintray.user` - your Bintray username